bulatnv/Intel-RealSense-Projects/README.md

 ```sh
 ./DepthStreaming
 ```
-Press any bottom to stop.
+Press any botton to stop.